rafaqz/citation.vim/README.md

 bibtex/biblatex files.
 It can insert keys and many other fields, open attached pdfs and urls, or search Zoteros fulltext database.

-A time saving advantage of Citation.vim is that it allows you to use your documents as file managers.
-You can open referenced pdfs and urls directly from citations, or you can open pdf directly from the unite citation list.
+Citation.vim also allows you to use your document as a file manager.
+You can open referenced pdfs directly from citations, or you can open pdf from the unite citation list.
 Browse all citation details, notes and abstracts within vim.

-Yank, insert or preview.
-Pass keywords to filter results with a Zoteros fulltext search.
+You can also use Zoteros full-text search to pre-filter items based on attachment text.

 ![Citation.vim screenshot](screenshot.png?raw=true "Citation.vim screenshot")